 Amid torrential April showers, FACT’s Joseph Morpurgo sat down with Coldcut’s Jon More and Ninja Tune MD Peter Quicke at (the newly revamped) Ninja Tune HQ in Kennington, South London.
 On the agenda?
-Acid house, Mercury winners and the polishing of pebbles.
+Acid house, Mercury winners and blind panic.

 It’s interesting what you say about those difficulties you had as a group in those few years.
 I remember reading an interview with you, Pete, where you said that there was a sense that Ninja Tune were trying to do something very different to club culture at the time.
 Club culture was house-oriented, the Ecstasy rush…whereas Ninja Tune were trying to do something more eclectic and diverse.

 PQ: Exactly.
 There were the house tunes early on, but we thought, we don’t really want to do that.
 Although of course we had put out the odd thing like that.